How to Optimize Your Rental Property for Business Clients

 You can have your cake and eat it too

-You might think that the marketing strategy for your cozy cabins or family-friendly beach houses can’t attract business travellers.
+You might think that the marketing strategy for your cozy cabins or family-friendly beach houses can’t attract business travelers.
 But that’s not true.
-In fact, with just a few optimizations, you can set yourself up to attract both traditional travellers and families, as well as business guests.
+In fact, with just a few optimizations, you can set yourself up to attract both traditional travelers and families, as well as business guests.
 One doesn’t have to exclude the other.

 Rethink your listing descriptions

-The easiest way to attract business travellers is to tell them your properties will suit their needs.
+The easiest way to attract business travelers is to tell them your properties will suit their needs.
 To do this, there are two key updates you have to do to your listings:

 • Include work-friendly keywords in the title: Quiet, spacious, calm, etc. Those are keywords that work well with vacationers and remote workers.